Frequently Asked Questions

 When will you notify me of my application outcome?

-Usually we notify the applicants of the fall admissions around early March.
+Usually we notify the applicants of the fall admissions around early March and the applicants of the spring admissions around early October.
 The early communications are usually through email and phone calls (so it is important to make sure your email address and phone number are reachable).
 The official admission letter (and I-20 for international students) will arrive in mail from the Graduate School.

 Is there a way I can check the status of my application online?